 The Group Liquidity Risk Management Policy sets out the Group's overall approach towards liquidity risk management and describes the range of strategies employed by the Group to manage its liquidity.
-These include maintaining an adequate counterbalancing capacity to address potential cash flow shortfalls and maintaining diversified sources of liquidity.
-Counterbalancing capacity includes liquid assets and the capacity to borrow from the money markets as well as forms of managerial interventions that improve liquidity.
-In the event of a potential or actual crisis, the Group has in place a set of liquidity contingency and recovery plans to ensure that decisive actions are taken to ensure the Group maintains adequate liquidity.
+These strategies include maintaining an adequate counterbalancing capacity to address potential cash flow shortfalls and having diversified sources of liquidity.
+The Group's counterbalancing capacity includes liquid assets and the capacity to borrow from the money markets as well as forms of managerial interventions that improve liquidity.
+In the event of a potential or actual crisis, the Group has in place a set of liquidity contingency and recovery plans to ensure that we maintains adequate liquidity.

-The Policy is supported by Standards which establish the detailed requirements for liquidity risk identification, measurement, reporting and control within the Group.
-The set of Policies, Standards and supporting Guides communicate these baseline requirements to ensure consistent application throughout the Group.
+The Policy is supported by Standards that establish the detailed requirements for liquidity risk identification, measurement, reporting and control within the Group.
+The set of policies, standards and supporting guides communicate these baseline requirements to ensure consistent application throughout the Group.

 The primary measure used to manage liquidity within the tolerance defined by the Board is the cash flow maturity mismatch analysis.
-The analysis is performed on a regular basis under normal and adverse scenarios.
+This form of analysis is performed on a regular basis under normal and adverse scenarios.
 It assesses the adequacy of the counterbalancing capacity to fund or mitigate any cash flow shortfalls that may occur as forecasted in the cash flow movements across successive time bands.
-To ensure that liquidity is managed in line with the Risk Appetite, core parameters underpinning the performance of the analysis, such as the types of scenarios, the survival period and the minimum level of liquid assets, are pre-specified for monitoring and control at the Group.
-Any occurrences of forecasted shortfalls that cannot be covered by the counterbalancing capacity would be escalated to the relevant committees for evaluation and action.
+To ensure that liquidity is managed in line with the Risk Appetite, core parameters such as the types of scenarios, the survival period and the minimum level of liquid assets, are pre-specified for monitoring and control at the Group.
+Any occurrences of forecasted shortfalls that cannot be covered by the counterbalancing capacity will be escalated to the relevant committees for evaluation and action.

-Stress testing is performed under the cash flow maturity mismatch analysis, and covers adverse scenarios involving shocks that are general market and/or bank-specific in nature.
-Stress tests assess the bank's vulnerability when liability run-offs increase, asset drawdown and rollovers increase and / or liquid assets buffer reduces.
-In addition, ad-hoc stress tests are performed in the formulation of the Group's internal capital adequacy assessment process.
+Liquidity risk testing is performed regularly using cash flow maturity mismatch analysis, and covers adverse scenarios including general market and idiosyncratic stress scenarios.
+Stress tests assess the Group's vulnerability when liability run-offs increase, asset rollovers increase and / or liquid assets buffer reduces.
+In addition, ad-hoc stress tests are performed as part of the Group's internal capital adequacy assessment process.

-Liquidity risk control measures, such as liquidity-related ratios and balance sheet analysis, are complementary tools to the cash flow maturity mismatch analysis and are performed regularly to obtain deeper insights and finer control over the liquidity profile across the Group.
-The liquidity risk control measures also include concentration measures on top depositors and wholesale borrowing ratios.
+Liquidity risk control measures, such as liquidity-related ratios and balance sheet analysis are complementary tools to the cash flow maturity mismatch analysis, and they are performed regularly to obtain deeper insights and finer control over the liquidity profile across the Group.
+The liquidity risk control measures also include loan to deposit ratio, concentration measures on top depositors, wholesale borrowing ratios and swapped funds ratios.

-Robust internal control processes and systems underlie the overall approach for identifying, measuring, aggregating, controlling and monitoring liquidity risk across the Group.
+Robust internal control processes and systems support our overall approach for identifying, measuring, aggregating, controlling and monitoring liquidity risk across the Group.